harrisonlucaswork/acme/README.md

 3. PHPStan I did not get to it.

 4. I wanted to try a simple service container implementation and have the backend be automatically injected but did not have time.
 I saw this article a while ago and have been wanting to try it in a small project. <https://ryangjchandler.co.uk/posts/build-your-own-service-container-in-php-minimal-container>

+5. Expand upon the runner.
+Should be able to support multiple types of input ie file/stdin.
+Possibly different formats or at least break up the json into different parts ie add-products could be separate persistant operation separate from adding things to cart and calculating totals.

+6. Nice error handling if data is bad or something goes wrong.
+This assumes good data for the most part.